erisonliang/WickedByte.Blazor.Scripting/README.md

 Loads scripts and css dynamically in Blazor webassembly apps.

 ## Description
-In the dotnet Blazor webassembly templates, you typically have to add 'link' and 'script' tags statically by editing `Index.html` every time you use a 3rd party component library.
+In the dotnet Blazor webassembly templates, you typically have to add '`link`' and '`script`' tags statically by editing `Index.html` every time you use a 3rd party component library.
 This library enables you to load Javascript and css at runtime, or configure what you want to load at startup via dependency injection by calling `builder.Services.AddScripts()` in `Program.Main()`, without having to edit `Index.html`.

 You can create component libraries that automatically insert related scripts and css at startup via `Script` attributes.